Easy Candied Pecans Recipe – Maple Sweetened & Chili Spiced (or Not)

 - Lay coated pecans in a single layer on prepared pan.

-- Bake 5 minutes, stir nuts well and bake for another 5-8 minutes until nuts are browned and caramelized (watch closely to avoid burning).
+- Bake 5 minutes, stir nuts well and bake for another 5-8 minutes until nuts are browned and caramelized (watch closely the last few minutes to avoid burning).

 - Remove from oven and let cool completely on pan.**

-- Break apart and store in an airtight container.
+- Break apart and store in an airtight container for up to a month.

 Notes